oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 ## Do more with Node and MinIO

-We have set up an e-commerce app with node.js, express.js and minio and secured access to the store with the customer hosted Okta Sign-In Widget all within a few minutes.
-We have also learnt how to use the `flow` parameter to bootstrap Okta's Sign-In Widget for different pages within your application.
-Hope you enjoyed this tutorial.
-Let us know if you have any questions.
+We have set up a basic e-commerce app with Node.js, Express, and MinIO.
+We secured access to the store with the Okta Sign-In Widget.
+We also learned how to use the `flow` parameter to bootstrap Okta's Sign-In Widget for different pages within your application.

 If you'd like to learn more about building web apps with Node.js, you might want to check out these other great posts: